AEKEYS/GetData_CourseProject/README.md

 - 'run_analysis.R': an R script that performs the getting and cleaning operations.
 - 'myTidyData.txt': Tidy Data as output by run_analysis.R
 - 'CodeBook.txt': file describing the variables in the generated Tidy Data.

+#How it works
+The run_analysis.R walks the user step-by-step through the process of downloading the original zip file, unpacking it, and loading the appropriate files.

+Then, the script joins and labels multiple text files to create one data frame.

+Next, the script selects only those variables from the original data that have mean and standard deviation measurements.
+This "down selected" data frame is then melted into a tidy data frame where each row is an observation and each column represents one variable.

+This "molten" data frame is then recast into an exportable tidy data text file ("myTidyData.txt") that groups the data by subject and activity.
+The values are the average of each measurement.